 He challenged me to fight him and ask me to go to his office.
 I managed to run away and called for the Police when I was at Tuas MRT station…

 Without his dormitory pass, Rayhan could not go back there to sleep that night.
 In any case he was probably too scared to get anywhere near his employer.
-He was homeless for a while till he could find a friend to take him in.
+He was homeless for a few days till he could find a friend to take him in.